-- Notifications and notices Public notices of the comment period were provided to local neighborhood involvement and community outreach offices and community planning organizations in Washington County.
+Notifications and notices - Public notices of the comment period were provided to local neighborhood involvement and community outreach offices and community planning organizations in Washington County.
 Notices were published in the Portland Tribune, Gresham Outlook, Beaverton Valley Times, Tigard Times, Clackamas Review and on the Metro website.
 Notifications were sent to the RTP interested persons list (nearly 1,900 people) in addition to Metro's four regional advisory committees, their respective interested parties and seven technical work groups that were convened to support development of the draft RTP and strategies.
-Partner agencies and community and business organizations engaged throughout the RTP update posted notifications of the comment period through E-newsletters and other methods to inform their members and interested parties of the comment opportunity. - Online survey and public review draft materials An online survey, an interactive map of the draft projects and public review drafts of the 2018 RTP, project lists, appendices and four strategies were posted on the 2018 RTP web page at www.oregonmetro.gov/rtp.
+Partner agencies and community and business organizations engaged throughout the RTP update posted notifications of the comment period through E-newsletters and other methods to inform their members and interested parties of the comment opportunity.

+- Online survey and public review draft materials An online survey, an interactive map of the draft projects and public review drafts of the 2018 RTP, project lists, appendices and four strategies were posted on the 2018 RTP web page at www.oregonmetro.gov/rtp.
 Members of the public, regional advisory committees, partner agencies and other interested parties were invited to comment on the draft materials.
 Emails and letters that have been received are included in the packet; limited copies will be available at the workshop.
 Nearly 900 people responded to the online survey.
 The final public comment report will document all comments received, including responses to the online survey. - Public hearing The Metro Council held a public hearing on August 2.
 The closed caption transcript of hearing testimony will be included in the final public comment report. - Consultation Metro staff invited four Native American Tribes and several federal, state and local resource, wildlife, land management and regulatory agencies to consult on the public review draft RTP and strategies in accordance with 23 CFR 450.316.
 Metro convened four separate consultation meetings on August 6, 14 and 21 and September 6.
 Summaries of all consultation meetings will be included in the final public comment report.

-Highlights of public comments received are attached along with a summary of substantive comments received and Metro staff recommended amendments to the draft RTP and strategies to respond to comments received.
+Metro staff recommended amendments to the draft RTP and strategies that respond to public comments are attached.
 The final public comment report will be available electronically in mid-September.
-Staff will highlight key themes from the comment period and staff recommendations that will likely be raised for MPAC and JPACT discussion at the work session.